cxxr/better-java/README.md

 ### Java 9

-Java 9 has a [boatload of new features][java9features], so I'll only mention the ones I think will make the biggest difference to most developers.
+Java 9 has a boatload of new features, so I'll only mention the ones I think will make the biggest difference to most developers.

 #### jshell